michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - v: lower someone's spirits; make downhearted
 - v: fill with apprehension or alarm; cause to be unpleasantly surprised
 ### Family
-dismay: dismayed, dismaying, dismays+;dismayed: dismayedly, undismayed;dismaying: dismayingly;undismayed: undismayedly
+- dismay: dismayed, dismaying, dismays+
+- dismayed: dismayedly, undismayed
+- dismaying: dismayingly
+- undismayed: undismayedly
 ### Examples
 - Officials expressed dismay over the scenes of slaughter in the Compaj prison, which held more than 1,200 inmates, about triple its official capacity.
 - “It dismays me that this is a part of the political process,” he said.